github/docs/content/actions/hosting-your-own-runners/managing-self-hosted-runners/managing-access-to-self-hosted-runners-using-groups.md

 ---
 title: Managing access to self-hosted runners using groups
 shortTitle: Manage access with runner groups
-intro: You can use policies to limit access to self-hosted runners that have been added to an organization{% ifversion ghec or ghes or ghae %} or enterprise{% endif %}.
+intro: You can use policies to limit access to self-hosted runners that have been added to an organization{% ifversion ghec or ghes %} or enterprise{% endif %}.
 permissions: 'Enterprise accounts, organizations owned by enterprise accounts, and organizations using {% data variables.product.prodname_team %} can create and manage additional runner groups.'
 redirect_from:
   - /actions/hosting-your-own-runners/managing-self-hosted-runners/managing-access-to-self-hosted-runners